musiqpadmqp/mqp-clientapidocs/README.md

   * user_id | integer | mandatory
     * The id of the user whom you wish to unban.
   * callback | function | optional
-    * Returns once the unban has been applied on the server.
+    * Returns once the action has been completed on the server.

 ``` javascript
 API.room.unbanUser(123, function (data) {